-†A.S. degree-seeking students who began their coursework in Fall Term 2015 or after and plan to transfer A.S. degree coursework to an associate in arts or baccalaureate degree program are strongly encouraged to fulfill Gordon Rule requirements, Foreign Language requirements, and General Education requirements for Humanities with Florida General Education Core courses.
-Contact transfer institution for Civic Literacy requirements.
-(See NFCC General Education course list, pages 106-107.)
+†A.S. degree-seeking students who began their coursework in Fall Term 2015 or after and plan to transfer A.S. degree coursework to an associate in arts or baccalaureate degree program are strongly encouraged to fulfill Gordon Rule requirements, Civic Literacy requirements, Foreign Language requirements, and General Education requirements for Humanities with Florida General Education Core courses.
+(See NFC General Education course list, pages 102-104.)